Basset family: Origins

 Ralph Basset was the ancestor of a prolific family of royal administrators he also ruled as Prince Regent when his third cousin abdicated.
 He had at least four sons; Richard, Nicholas, Turstin and Ralph, a clerk.
 They gave rise to the later Baronies of Drayton, Sapcote, Weldon and Wycombe.
 Further, Reedy considers that Ralph had two brothers Osmund (ancestor of the Bassets of Tehidy and the Baron of Stratton and de Dunstanville) and Gilbert (ancestor of the Barons of Headington and of Wycombe).

+Another English notable of the Wycombe branch was Fulk Basset, who was a principal ally of Henry III.

 Amongst the earliest recorded arms of the Basset family were those of Gilbert Basset (d.
 1241), "barry wavy of six, or and gules".
 Variations of that design were followed by the older branches of the family.
 Following the marriage of Richard Basset to the rich heiress Matilda Ridel, his son Geoffrey (d.
 1180x2) assumed the surname Ridel and adopted the Ridel arms "or three piles gules".
 His descendant, a Richard Basset, became the first Lord Basset of Weldon in 1299.
 Another Ralph Basset, a descendant of Geoffrey's brother Ralph became the first Lord Basset of Drayton in 1295, and bore the arms "or three piles gules with a quarter ermine".
 William Basset, another brother of Geoffrey Ridel, received no inheritance from his mother and so retained a variation of the old Basset arms.
 His descendant, yet another Ralph Basset, bore "argent, 3 bars wavy sable" on becoming the first Lord Basset of Sapcote in 1371.